mfenner/mfenner.github.io/_posts/2013-06-25-nine-simple-ways-to-make-it-easier-to-reuse-your-data.md

 ---
-layout: page
+layout: post
 title: "Nine simple ways to make it easier to (re)use your data"
-tags: []
+tags: [example, citation]
 authors:
- - name: Ethan P. White,
+  - Ethan P. White
-   orcid: 0000-0001-6728-7745
- - name: Elita Baldrige
+  - Elita Baldrige
-   orcid: 0000-0003-1639-5951
- - name: Zachary T. Brym
+  - Zachary T. Brym
- - name: Kenneth J. Locey
+  - Kenneth J. Locey
- - name: Daniel J. McGlinn
+  - Daniel J. McGlinn
- - name: Sarah R. Supp
+  - Sarah R. Supp
 ---
-> This paper in markdown format and the associated bibliogaphy and figure files are available from a [Github repository of the paper](https://github.com/weecology/data-sharing-paper), using [this](https://github.com/weecology/data-sharing-paper/commit/b5a73eb0942a18bb29810025a528aea48a8465e7) version.
-An earlier version was published as [PeerJ Preprint](http://dx.doi.org/10.7287/peerj.preprints.7v1).
+>This paper in markdown format was written by Ethan White et al.  The markdown file and the associated bibliogaphy and figure files are available from the [Github repository of the paper](https://github.com/weecology/data-sharing-paper).

+>I used [this](https://github.com/weecology/data-sharing-paper/commit/b5a73eb0942a18bb29810025a528aea48a8465e7) version, an earlier version was published as [PeerJ Preprint](http://dx.doi.org/10.7287/peerj.preprints.7v1).
+Special thanks to Ethan White for allowing me to reuse this paper.
 The paper is used here as an example document to show how markdown can handle scholarly documents, in particular tables, figures and citations.
-The document was slightly modified from the orginal: added YAML frontmatter (needed by jekyll), and changed the anchor text for some links.
+The document was slightly modified from the orginal: added YAML frontmatter (needed by jekyll, author names are also stored there), and changed the anchor text for some links.
+This post is using the APA citation style.
+Please restrict your comments to issues related to Scholarly Markdown, for the content of the article contact Ethan directly.

-### Ethan P. White, Elita Baldridge, Zachary T. Brym, Kenneth J. Locey, Daniel J. McGlinn, and Sarah R. Supp

 Abstract
 --------